-GAF Steering Committee Representative (General Activities Fee) - Each year a student is appointed by the Director of Student Life to represent Tyler on the University's GAF Steering Committee.
-The committee oversees the equitable distribution of GAF money for the University/campus-wide programs, special events, and activities.
+GAF Steering Committee Representative (General Activities Fee) - Each year a student is appointed by the Director of Student Life to represent Tyler on the university's GAF Steering Committee.
+The committee oversees the equitable distribution of GAF money for the university/campus-wide programs, special events, and activities.

 Tyler Exhibitions and Public Programs department encompasses exhibitions, lecturers, symposia, publications, performances and artists-in-residence, and is designed to encourage experimentation and dialogue in contemporary arts practice and interpretation.
-Exhibitions of undergraduate student work are held in the Tyler campus galleries; exhibitions of work by artists with local, national and international reputations are held in the downtown Temple Gallery; MFA Thesis exhibitions are presented throughout the exhibition spaces.
+Exhibitions of undergraduate student work are held in the Tyler b galleries; exhibitions of work by artists with local, national and international reputations are held in the downtown Temple Gallery; MFA Thesis exhibitions are presented throughout the exhibition spaces.
 The programs offer students opportunities to meet and work with exhibiting artists as well as to participate in the gallery program working on research, administrative, and installation projects.
 The student-run-exhibition program, "Produce," organizes exhibitions, performances and lecturers both on-campus and at other locations.